architect/arc.codes.next/src/docs/en/guides/tutorials/background-tasks.md

 @queues
 account-signup
 ```
-When you modify the `.arc` file, you can run `arc init` from the project root to scaffold the function folders.
+When you modify the `app.arc` file, you can run `arc init` from the project root to scaffold the function folders.

 The queue function uses SQS as an event source.
 You can use this pattern to move data between Lambda functions and using the queue as a temporary data store.
 To write a queue function, make a new file in `src/queues/`